snotskie/ttrpg/site/src/index.md

 **Optimal Solution:** Up to twice per session, when you or a nearby ally attempt a roll for a non-violent Check or Contest, you may roll $4d6$; these dice do not bump.
 Group those dice into two piles of two dice such that a simple operation (addition or multiplication) could be performed to each pile so that the two operations' results would be equal.
 For example, if you rolled $1$, $1$, $1$, and $2$, you could group the piles such that $1×2=1+1$.
 If you are able to arrange the $4d6$ in such a way, you or your ally increases the result of their attempted roll by $+5$.

-**Synchronized Spark:** You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this ability, and one of the two characters pays the Blessing Die cost.
+**Synchronized Spark:** You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this ability, and both characters pay the Blessing Die cost.

 **Ascendant Spark:** You may perform a non-violent Spark Stat Check using three Stats instead of two, so long as those Stats each use a $d8$ or larger.

 **Advanced Training:** Increase the result of your rolls using a $d8$ or larger by $+1$.

-**Ease of Focus:** Your rolls using a $d8$ or larger also bump when you roll a $2$ on the die.
+**Ease of Focus:** Once per scene, you may have one of your rolls using a $d8$ or larger bump when you roll a $2$ on the die.

 **Radical Self-Acceptance:** While you are Uncool, you may roll Checks using a different Basic Stat than normal.
 Then once a Check succeeds this way, you are no longer Uncool.